Planning and Design Technical Assistance Program

-Drinking Water grants are available to community water systems owned by a
+Drinking Water technical assistance is available to community water systems

-political subdivision (city, town, county, special district, tribal entity) or an
+owned by a political subdivision (city, town, county, special district, tribal entity)

 water systems; contact WIFA for more details.

-Clean Water (wastewater) grants are available to wastewater facilities owned
+Clean Water (wastewater) technical assistance is available to wastewater

-by a political subdivision (city, town, county, special district, tribal entity).
+facilities owned by a political subdivision (city, town, county, special district,

-Private entities seeking a grant to form a political subdivision to facilitate future
+Private entities seeking assistance in forming a political subdivision to facilitate

 BACK TO TOP